akash-cloud-star/Aarong_Test_Case/README.md

 # Table of Content

 * Test Plan
 A Test Plan is a detailed document that catalogs the test strategies, objectives, schedule, estimations, deadlines, and resources required to complete that project.
 Think of it as a blueprint for running the tests needed to ensure the software is working correctly – controlled by test.

 * Mind Maps
+Mind maps are a great way to visually identify and represent test scenarios and relationships between components, as well as to keep up with changes in plans, features, and approaches in the fast-paced Agile environment.
+Mindmaps can be used as a visual thinking tool for Agile Testing Teams.

 * Test Report
 * Test Case
 * Bug Report